Hanse00/Classes-in-Python---testing/README.md

 -c

 Then I think I will need some rules to calculate the new velocity after collision of two elements.
 I will start with:
--movment can only be in the x or y directions (this is very limiting, will produce uninteresting animations, I think) -when an element falls on and collides with another element, then 80% of the impuls energy is transfered to the element below the element and 10% to the elements that are on each side of it.
+-movement can only be in the x or y directions (this is very limiting, will produce uninteresting animations, I think) -when an element falls on and collides with another element, then 80% of the impuls energy is transfered to the element below the element and 10% to the elements that are on each side of it.
 If there are no elements adjacent then the energy disappears.